adapole/yaos-ex/README.md

 To install YAOS, follow these steps:

 1. In Obsidian, open "Settings" &rarr; "Community plugins".
-2. Click "Browse" and search for "Yet Another Obsidian Synchronizer".
+2. Click "Browse" and search for "Yet Another Obsidian Synchronizer Extended".
 3. Click "Install".
-4. In the "Installed plugins" section, enable "Yet Another Obsidian Synchronizer".
+4. In the "Installed plugins" section, enable "Yet Another Obsidian Synchronizer Extended".

 ## Contributing

-Contributions to YAOS are welcome!
+Contributions to YAOS-EX are welcome!
 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information.

 ## License